dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateSchema.md

 A schema name cannot start with the prefix `SYS` (after case normalization).
 Use of the prefix `SYS` raises a *SQLException*.

+## CREATE SCHEMA ...
+IF NOT EXISTS ...    {#createSchemaIfNotExists}

+The `IF NOT EXISTS` clause checks for schemas with the same name.
+If no schema with the same name is found, the query is executed and a new schema is created.
+If a schema with the same name exists, the query is not executed.

 ## CREATE SCHEMA examples